mattvenn/zero-to-asic-www/content/contact.md

 GCC revolutionised compiling, Linux revolutionised computing.
 Arduino revolutionised microcontrollers.
 RISCV is revolutionising ISAs.
 The next step is Open Source Silicon.

-This course will give you the experience creating your own microchip, using free and Open Source tools.
+This course will give you the experience of creating your own microchip, using free and open source tools.

 14 people who took the course in the last 6 months have [already submitted designs for MPW2](/post/mpw2-submitted/).